 I sat on the grassy embankment of route 295 which bordered out property wondering what to do.
 Could we get our money back?
 Eventually I notice the highway was cut through the same stratum of soil that could not hold a pool!
 Called highway department to learn the secret of why heavy tractor trailers were not sinking into the muck of the road cut.
 No secret, the water and the pool weigh less than soil excavated from pool site.
 The pool basically floats!
 Some engineers read too many text books and lack common sense.

 Volunteers cleared the land of brush.
 A.J.
 May and his buddy were skilled woods men and trimmed the high tree branches.Also they were RCA audio specialists.

-Evenutally accumulated enough money to contract, all within budget, contruction of 3 pools, a baby pool, diving well, and main pool, each with independant filtration systems!
+Evenutally accumulated enough money to contract, all within budget, construction of 3 pools, a baby pool, diving well, and main pool, each with independent filtration systems!